 In a recent motion to dismiss, New Pointe claimed it could not have discriminated against low-income housing applicants because “they had a legitimate business interest to sell (the Mackinnon home) to an investor because a tenant was living in the home at the time of the sale.”

 New Pointe stated that on the listing date of Sept.
 15, 2020, a tenant was residing in the home through Aug.
 31, 2021.
-In order to honor the occupant’s year-long lease agreement, New Pointe claims they could not have sold the home to a “non-investor” who intended to live in the home.
+To honor the occupant’s year-long lease agreement, New Pointe claims they could not have sold the home to a “non-investor” who intended to live in the house.

-The city’s affordable housing agreement requires New Pointe to “provide the city with notice of not less than 60 days prior to advertising the availability” of the home, which includes listing the property for sale.
+The city’s affordable housing agreement requires New Pointe to “provide the city with notice of not less than 60 days before advertising the availability” of the home, which includes listing the property for sale.

 According to court exhibits, there is an earlier listing for the MacKinnon home for $119,000 on Aug.
 11, 2020, more than four weeks before the official list date in mid-September.